Check out our list of the top 10 small cars to lease or buy that are fun to drive, cheap to run, and packed with tech.

 -

-Fuddy-duddy image won’t appeal to everyone
+Fuddy-duddy image from the past won’t appeal to everyone

 Over the years, the Honda Jazz has quietly become one of the small cars to beat: refined, comfortable, practical and high in quality.
 The latest version of the Jazz arrived in 2020, and we rate it as the best yet.